Guide to the Collection

 C. Loose property and real estate records, 1715-1950

 Contains loose records relating to property owned by the church.
-Includes deeds, wills, bonds; records related to the construction of a new meetinghouse (1813-17); and other misc. real estate records.
+Includes deeds, wills, bonds; records related to the construction of a new meetinghouse (1813-17); and other miscellaneous real estate records.

 D. Bound property and real estate records, 1816-1929